German minister predicts rule-of-law solution in 'days'

 Capital cities criticise

-The mayors of Budapest and Warsaw - both from opposition parties in their respective countries - criticised their Polish and Hungarian national governments for vetoing the EU budget and COVID-19 recovery fund.
+The mayors of Budapest and Warsaw - both from opposition parties in their respective countries - criticised their Polish and Hungarian national governments for vetoing the EU budget and Covid-19 recovery fund.

 In a letter to the EU's Committee of Regions, they said the EU should cooperate directly with regions of member countries, and accused their countries' leaders of placing their "egotistical political interests" ahead of the EU's handling of the coronavirus crisis, Reuters reported.